Sitefinity/mvc-samples/CustomImageWidget/README.md

 # Create the designer

-Now we are going to crete designer which uses Feather's [sfImageField component](http://docs.sitefinity.com/feather-image-field) for uploading actual image to the widget.
+Now we are going to create designer which uses Feather's [sfImageField component](http://docs.sitefinity.com/feather-image-field) for uploading actual image to the widget.

 1. Create DesignerView.Simple.cshtml file inside Mvc/Views/CustomImage and embed it in the project.
 Now add definition of sf-image-field client component in it: